Railway policeman goes on a killing spree on train, then hails Modi and Yogi: What we know so far

 The video, which is now being widely shared on social media, shows Singh giving the incendiary speech.

 After Singh killed the four persons, a passenger pulled the chain and the train stopped between Mira Road and Dahisar railway stations.
 Singh jumped on the tracks and escaped with his rifle.
 However, he was arrested by the Government Railway Police.
+He has been sent to Railway Police custody till August 7 by a Mumbai court on Tuesday, according to ANI.

 Singh, who hails from Hathras in Uttar Pradesh, has been booked under the Indian Penal Code for murder as well as under the Arms Act, reported The Hindu.
 The location and authenticity of the videos has not been established yet, said Shivaji Sutar, a spokesperson for the Railway Ministry.